 - Whale watching: August and September are two of the best months of the year to see humpback whales in Costa Rica.

-- Turtles: Turtle breeding and mating season is also in rainy season with July – November the best months to see turtles nesting and babies hatching on shore.
+- Turtles: Turtle breeding and mating season is July – November.
+These are the best months to see turtles nesting and babies hatching on shore.
 Out in the ocean, you can see them mating.
 Ostional and Tortuguero are two of the best places.

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!